tpernatsch/foamForNuclearTPernatsch/Tutorials/README.md

 The steps of the `Allrun` script can also give an understanding of the steps to take to run other simulations.

-- in computational intensive cases, an `Allrun_parallel` bash script is provided to run the tutorial using multiple cores.
+- in computational-intensive cases, an `Allrun_parallel` bash script is provided to run the tutorial using multiple cores.

 - in complex cases, an `Allclean` script is provided to clean up a case after